akivjhirad/Signal-Processing/README.md

-Telecommunications
+Signal Processing
 ==================

-Simulation of telephone line signal transmittance with and without filtering / anti-alias practices
+Playing with audio and video files using Matlab